Skip to content

 8. Future Perfect (Futuro Perfecto)

-• Usage: Actions that will have been completed by a future time.
+• Usage: Actions that will have been completed by a specific future time or event.

 • Example: Para entonces, habré terminado.
 (By then, I will have finished.)